 By telling your manufacturers approximately when you'll put in your next PO and how big it should be, your manufacturer can ensure availability in their production schedule.
 (Plus, your team can plan activities like marketing events because you'll know what's coming and when.)

-For example, try building a 12-month operational plan (Cogsy can help you do this).
+For example, try building a 12-month operational plan (Cogsy can help you do this and build accurate production orders).
 Then, share this plan with your supplier or manufacturer and commit to fulfilling a minimum number of those POs with them.
 You can even outline the rough timeline for when you'll place these orders for some additional insurance.

 This way, you're providing your manufacturers the predictability they want with minimal commitment.
 Often, this is the closest a manufacturer gets to recurring revenue, even 12 months out.
-So, you can then leverage this predictability to negotiate better rates based on the total minimum volume you'll be ordering within the year.
+So, you can then leverage this predictability to negotiate better vendor contract terms based on the total minimum volume you'll be ordering within the year.